WINZ (AM): History

-Since the change of format, ratings for WINZ have dropped from a 1.0 in the Spring of 2009 to a 0.3 in April, a 0.6 in May, and a 0.5 in June, behind the sports station WAXY and WQAM.
+Since the change of format, ratings for WINZ have dropped from a 1.0 in the Spring of 2009, to a 0.3 in April, a 0.6 in May, and a 0.5 in June, behind the sports station WAXY and WQAM.

 The National Football League's Miami Dolphins announced on March 1, 2010, that it had entered an agreement with Clear Channel that would make WINZ and WBGG-FM flagship stations of the Dolphins Radio Network for the next six years.

 On November 14, 2010, the Dolphins and Heat played on the same day at the same time.
 Per contract, WINZ aired the Dolphins game while another station had the Heat broadcast.
 Clear Channel then threatened to sue the Heat for breach of contract.
 Sometime after that, the Heat switched its flagship station to competing station WAXY.
 On November 6, 2013, WINZ announced that they were the new flagship station for the Miami Marlins starting with the 2014 season, ending a 5-year relationship with WAXY.
 In case of scheduling conflicts (particularly with Dolphins games), Marlins games are broadcast on sister station WIOD instead.

 Most of the station's lineup is fed in from national feeds of Fox Sports Radio.

-On September 22, 2021, WINZ rebranded as "Fox Sports 940," dropping remaining local hosts Jeff "DeFo" DeForrest and "The Greek," but keeping the live games from the Marlins and U of M.
+On September 22, 2021, WINZ rebranded as "Fox Sports 940", dropping remaining local hosts Jeff "DeFo" DeForrest and "The Greek", but keeping the live games from the Marlins and U of M.

 On January 30, 2023, iHeartMedia announced it had picked up the radio broadcast rights to the Miami Dolphins (marking the fourth NFL team the company had signed with in the previous 2 years, alongside the Carolina Panthers, Green Bay Packers and Washington Commanders) and would place the team on a joint simulcast of WBGG-FM (which had previously been the team's broadcast home from 2010 to 2015) and WINZ.
 The stations will carry all Dolphins games, pre and post-game shows, and a weekly show with team and league personnel.
 The play-by-play team will remain the same with former Dolphin and WIOD morning host Jimmy Cefalo, former Dolphin and current WQAM morning host Joe Rose and former Dolphin Kim Bokamper.

+On December 12, 2024, WINZ applied to the FCC to downgrade their operation to remain 50,000 watts daytime, 16 watts at night.